 You wouldn’t know it from this website or my Instagram account, but I am always spitting out ideas.
 There are glimmers of writing topics, titles for podcasts, half-written TV (streaming?) pilots, and themed epic parties floating around in my fast-forward thinking brain.
 My gut is ALWAYS talking to me.
 It keeps me up at night.
 My gut knows that I can accomplish so many things.
 And I just pretend that it’s chatting crazy.

 I have talked myself out of a lot of ideas that I had because I didn’t trust myself.
 That’s a hard thing to write and throw out there for people to see.
 But there it is.
 I have spent the majority of my life not trusting myself.

 Don’t read into this wrong: I have accomplished a LOT.
 I own my home and car.
 I have graduated both undergraduate and graduate school.
 I have taught the future of America for 14 years now.
 The countries I have set foot in are well into double digits.
 Paychecks have come to me from both writing and travel.
 Each of these accomplishments is a trophy of my hard work and determination.

 As long as it’s safe.

-Looking around I can admit that the majority of what I have done has been on the safer side of the word “try.”
+Looking around, I can admit the majority of what I have done has been on the safer side of the word “try.”
 It may not look that way to many of the people that know me, but I know it to be true.
 That’s the difference in seeing a person’s life and living it.

-The Big attempts, the true chances, the dreams and goals my gut chews on have been consistently pushed to the “Do NOT” pile because I don’t believe in myself, trust myself or push myself.
+The big attempts, the true chances, the dreams and goals my gut chews on have been consistently pushed to the “do NOT” pile because I don’t believe in myself, trust myself or push myself.

 So I’ve tired myself.
-And I am exhausted with the effort to not try and the constant refrain of “No” that I speak to my gut.
+And I am exhausted with the effort to not try and the constant refrain of “no” that I speak to my gut.
 This is the first step.
 Well, second – I posted a story on my Instagram today.
 Today I started following my gut instead of shutting it down.

 What could just B more true?